The Electric Service Deposit Policy is found in Member Policy #10.

 e.
 If it is discovered on the credit report that the applicant has unpaid balances with other electric utilities, he/she will be required to pay a deposit.
 Letter of Guarantee (LOG) is not an option for those seeking to avoid paying a required deposit rather we provide Pre-pay in lieu of conventional billing

 g.
-If a customer wishes to establish service at a different location from which he/she currently resides, the current 12 month pay history shall determine whether a deposit is required.
-A pay history indicating 3 or more late payments will require a deposit for the new requested service.
+If a customer wishes to establish service at a different location from which he/she currently resides, the current 12-month pay history shall determine whether a deposit is required.
+A pay history indicating 3 or more late payments will require a deposit for the newly requested service.

 2. Reestablishment of Credit

 Every applicant who previously has been a customer of the Cooperative and whose service has been discontinued for non-payment of bills or meter tampering or bypassing of the meter shall be required, before service is rendered, to pay all amounts due the Cooperative or execute a deferred payment agreement, if offered, and reestablish credit as provided in Section 1.

 If the credit history of an applicant has not been established satisfactorily to the Cooperative within the previous 12 months, the applicant may be required to make a deposit.